SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/picture-in-picture/picture-in-picture-article.md

 ### Advanced integration

-Advanced integration, available for ``VideoView`` as well as ``SystemVideoView``, is more involved and requires additional integration steps so that Picture in Picture can:
+Advanced integration, available for ``VideoView`` as well as ``SystemVideoView``, is more involved and requires additional integration steps so that PiP can:

 - Dismiss and restore your player user interface when appropriate.
 - Continue playing even when the player user interface has been dismissed.